-Tesla vs. Geely: Which Electric Vehicle Manufacturer is a Better Buy?
+Tesla vs. Geely: Which Electric Vehicle Manufacturer Is a Better Buy?

 Free Book Preview Money-Smart Solopreneur

 The electric vehicle industry is growing at a rapid pace and as such is attracting the entrance of established manufacturers, such as the China-based Geely (GELYY).
-But are these new entrants in general, and Geely specifically, be able to threaten Tesla’s (TSLA) leadership position?.
+But these new entrants in general, and Geely specifically, be able to threaten Tesla’s (TSLA) leadership position?
+Read on.

 One of the hottest industries in which to invest currently is electric vehicles (EVs).
 As the globe inches towards clean energy production and consumption, companies within the EV space are poised to grow at an accelerating pace.